Red-Mods/G.R.E-Lab/README.md

 By reversing structs, classes, enums and symbols you can directly contribute to this tool and tests stuff using the ImGUI implementation.

 ### What skills do I need to contribute ?
-- Reverse engineering (The knowledge of this softwares is recommended: IDA, Ghidra, x64dbg, ReClass, Cheat Engine)
+- Reverse engineering (The knowledge of this softwares are recommended: IDA, Ghidra, x64dbg, ReClass, Cheat Engine)
 - Experience with C++

 ### Is there any reverse engineering resources provided with this tool ?